PipitoChishi/ADA/README.md

 Cosinesimilarity.cpp – Cosine similarity between two vectors.
 MagicSquare.cpp – Magic square generation.
 Iterative Quick Sort.cpp – Quick sort without recursion.

-🧾 License
-This repository is for educational purposes only.
-No license.

-👨‍🎓 Author
-Maintained by a Computer Science student.
-Feel free to fork, use, or contribute!